Super Mario RPG and the Mystery of the Fifth Card Suit

 Also Geno is very much the wild card of the group, given how he’s a space alien who wields the power of the stars and is operating on a different level than the rest of the group is.

-Importantly, I feel like Adventure Island’s use of the star as a fifth card-related symbol makes it seem less likely that Super Mario RPG assigned Geno the star symbol solely because he’s associated with the Star Road.
+Importantly, I feel like Adventure Island’s use of the star as a fifth card-related symbol makes it seem less likely that Super Mario RPG assigned Geno the star solely because he’s associated with the Star Road.
 That’s part of it — because how could it not be? — but there’s another layer of meaning here that I think exists so the game could make this subtle reference to Nintendo’s past history with playing cards.
 Besides, Poley the Tripetaurus has no association with stars in the sky, so there’s no good reason why Hudson would assign him the star unless there’s a specific association with the playing card motif.

 This is the kind of research rabbit hole I love.
 Did all that investigation into the history of suits end up answering the question at hand?
 No, but it did help me understand how this style of card game exists as a cultural meme that spread throughout the world back in the day, mutating its visual language each time in a way that made sense for the people who were picking the cards up.
 I couldn’t stop myself from sharing it, and I feel like that whole discussion fell in line with the kind of writing I do here about the cultural evolution of video game elements.
 This was just the analog version of that.